isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2025-01-07-post-Second Reading Speech for the Insolvency, Restructuring and Dissolution (Amendment) Bill.md

 ---
-title: Second Reading Speech for the Insolvency, Restructuring and Dissolution (Amendment) Bill
+title: Speech by Minister for Culture, Community and Youth & Second Minister for Law, Mr Edwin Tong SC, on the Second Reading of the the Insolvency, Restructuring and Dissolution
+  (Amendment) Bill
 permalink: /second-reading-speech-for-the-insolvency-restructuring-and-dissolution-amendment-bill/
 date: 2025-01-07